TinyPART/demo-multi-femto-containers/bench_bpf_unit/README.md

 each instruction to run.
 The benchmark application can be compiled and executed on any RIOT supported board.

+The femto-container application is generated and executed in the `main()` function of this example and used to benchmark the loaded application.

 Toggling the interpreter is done via the `FEMTO` variable in the Makefile.